yonkov/nasio/README.md

 ## Translation-ready
 Nasio is a translation-ready theme and it comes with two default languages - English and Bulgarian.
 You can easily use poedit or any other translation plugin to translate it to any language you need.

+## Developer Friendly
+Loads of hooks and filters to extend and customise Nasio via plugin and/or child theme.

 ## Typography
 All aspects of typography are set up in accordance to a Modular Scale ensuring consistent typographical hierarchy.